128technology/docs/docs/intro_basic_router_config.md

  	:::note
  	Scroll down to the Service Routes and Verify the Service Routes that you have on the seabo1 Router.
 Why is this blank??
  	:::
 2. Return to the Authority level (up one level) and click on the Authority tile.
-Verify 192.168.7.99 is configured as the Conductor Address.
+Verify that there is a configured Conductor Address.
 3. Select VALIDATE.
 When the validation passes, select COMMIT.

-The Conductor has now staged your Branch 2 Router.
+The Conductor has now staged your Router.
 Next we will use OTP to deploy the Router.